 The teachers assess the children during their Reading sessions and from formal assessments completed against the curriculum objectives.
-These are then transferred to Target Tracker where their progress can be monitored.
+For Years 2-6, as of September 2022, assessments are supplemented through Accelerated Reader.
+Assessments are transferred to Insight where their progress can be monitored.
+Phonics is tracked with Phonics Tracker from Reception-Year 2 with those in need in KS2.